KarlR24/FitzHugh-Nagumo-on-Networks/README.md

 ### Trajectories in the Phase Plane
 force_field=True draws arrows in the direction of the flow \
-Note that: \
-1) the force_field is drawn for the differential equation without coupling!
-Therefore, it is not exact and meant to give intuition for the flow. \
+Note that the nullclines are drawn in blue and orange and the force_field is drawn for the differential equation without coupling!
+Therefore, it is not exact and meant to give intuition for the flow.
-2) the nullclines are drawn in blue and orange.

      G = nx.watts_strogatz_graph(10, 2, 0)
      a = 0.3